Ayako Ishigaki: Life

 Ishigaki's memoir Restless Wave: A Life in Two Worlds, published as Haru Matsui in January 1940, and was widely reviewed in publications such as The New Yorker and The New Republic.
 While framed as a memoir, and generally following the arc of her life, Restless Wave also simplifies some elements of her biography, and later in life she described it as a "novelistic semi-autobiographical text."
 While Restless Wave gained critical and popular acclaim in the U.S., its strong critiques of Japanese society and militarism also brought Ayako negative attention from the Japanese government.
 The book's publication also led to a friendship between Ayako and the American author Pearl S. Buck, who reviewed Restless Wave positively and invited Ayako to contribute to Asia magazine.

 After the outbreak of war between the U.S. and Japan in 1941, Ayako and Eitaro were forced to register as enemy aliens.
-Although they were not incarcerated due to their residence on the East Coast, they were subject to curfews and random searches, and lost their jobs.
+Although they were not incarcerated due to their residence on the East Coast of the United States, they were subject to curfews and random searches, and lost their jobs.
 In 1942, she began working for the Office of War Information.

-In the late 1940s, as the Cold War took hold and anti-communism became dominant in the U.S., Ayako and Eitaro were placed under government surveillance due to their left-wing activism.
+In the late 1940s, as the Cold War took hold and McCarthyism became dominant in the U.S., Ayako and Eitaro were placed under government surveillance due to their left-wing activism.
 In 1951, Eitaro was arrested and deported by the American government, and Ayako returned to Japan with him.

 Following her return to Japan, Ayako continued to work extensively as a journalist, lecturer, and translator.
-In 1955, she published an article with the title "Shufu to iu dai-in shokugyö-ron" ('Housewife: The Second Profession') in which she called for Japanese housewives to seek fulfillment in work beyond the home, which set off a major discussion in Japanese media, termed the 'housewife debate'.
+In 1955, she published an article with the title "Shufu to iu dai-ni shokugyö-ron" ('Housewife: The Second Profession') in which she called for Japanese housewives to seek fulfillment in work beyond the home, which set off a major discussion in Japanese media, termed the 'housewife debate'.
 She continued to write prolifically throughout her life, eventually publishing around thirty books in Japanese and becoming a television commentator.